TBS Compact Westminster KJV – Review

 The columns are narrow at 1.25”.
 Of course, this is required in order to get all of the references in the margins.
 The text has 32 characters across which allows for 5-7 words per line.
 Even with so few words per line the text never feels cramped.
 Lines are more likely to have extra space between the words than not enough.
 There are 54 lines per page.

 Note – the Reformation pages are only found in the Reformation edition.

-2017 marks 500 years after the start of the reformation.
+2017 marks 500 years after the start of the Reformation.
 To commemorate this event, the Reformation commemorative edition has several pages about the Reformation and the Bibles that came from it.
-These pages are printed on the heavy card stock in the front and takes the place of the Scripture pages in the regular edition.
+These pages are printed on the heavy cardstock in the front and take the place of the Scripture pages in the regular edition.

 The first is a page that shows the shortened version of the information found on the back of the box and also has the photo from the front of the box.

-Next is a 1.5-page essay on the importance of the reformation and the affect it had on Bible translation.
+Next is a 1.5-page essay on the importance of the reformation and the effect it had on Bible translation.